Huntington Beach, California: Politics

+At the local level, Huntington Beach elects its city council at-large, the largest city in Orange County to do so.
+Huntington Beach is considered highly conservative at the local level, and in 2022 passed several conservative resolutions including banning the Pride flag on city property and requiring voter ID at the polls.
+In 2024, conservatives gained complete control of the city council by ousting the remaining left-leaning city councilors, giving conservatives a 7-0 majority.

-According to the California Secretary of State, as of February 18, 2020, Huntington Beach has 123,048 registered voters.
-Of those, 49,490 (40%) are registered Republicans, 37,531 (31%) are registered Democrats, and 31,490 (29%) have declined to state a political party/are American Independents/Green.
+According to the California Secretary of State, as of October 21, 2024, Huntington Beach has 135,216 registered voters.
+Of those, 55,565 (42%) are registered Republicans, 41,606 (32%) are registered Democrats, and 34,458 (26%) have declined to state a political party/are American Independents/Libertarian/Green.
+Huntington Beach has the highest number of registered Libertarians in the county, owing perhaps to its conservative nature.

 Education

 Public schools

 Huntington Beach is the home of Golden West College, which offers two-year associates of arts degrees and transfer programs to four-year universities.

 Huntington Beach is in the Huntington Beach Union High School District, which includes: